 In recent years, many companies have tried to develop relationships with their consumers based on social norms.

-The Dollar Shave Club, for instance, has the motto: “we don’t respond to situations, we respond to people.”
-They have worked on building relationships with their consumers by providing them with exceptional customer service.
+Dollar Shave Club, for instance, has the motto: “we don’t respond to situations, we respond to people.”
+They’ve worked on building relationships with their customers by providing them with exceptional customer service.
 Their friendly demeanor is reinforced on their website, where they state that customers have the option to cancel anytime and there is a 100% money-back guarantee if they aren’t satisfied with the product.

-The problem arises when companies use social norms, and then switch back to using market norms down the line.
+The problem arises when companies use social norms and then switch back to market norms down the line.
 As Ariely mentioned, this has the capacity to destroy consumer trust.

 What You Can Do